How To Track UK Visa Application Status

 If you are applying from the UK, then you should receive a letter or email that confirms that your application is approved.
 Once approved, your Biometric Residence Permit should arrive with you by courier within 7 - 10 days of receiving your decision letter.
 If your Biometric Residence Permit does not arrive, you must report it lost to UKVI, so they may issue another permit.

 In a situation where your application is denied or rejected unfairly, you may appeal the decision depending on the specific route.
-If you are unsure what to do next, please get in touch, and speak to our team.
+If you are unsure what to do next, please get in touch, and speak to our team which is qualified to help with your uk visa.